microsoft/dcp/doc/Extensions-protocol.md

 > my-controller get-capabilties
 {
     "name": "My Controller",
+    "id": "my-controller",
     "capabilities": [ "controller" ]
 }
 ```

 The value of the `name` property will be used by DCP CLI in any prompts or error messages when referring to the extension.
+The extension identifier (`id` property) is used when referring to the extension via command-line arguments (e.g. `--app-type` argument of the DCP `up` command).
 The output document should conform to [capabilities document schema](https://github.com/usvc-dev/apiserver/schemas/v1.0/capabilities.json).

 If there is an error, a non-zero exit code should be used, and the error message should be written to `stderr`.
 If an executable program placed in the extensions directory does not declare its capabilites as expected, DCP CLI will warn about it, but continue execution using other extensions.